 Here's what Tracey had to say of the project:

-Fittings & Pipe Needed for the Beverage Cart
+Fittings & Pipe Needed for the Bar Cart with Wine Fridge

 For the purpose of this tutorial, we will be following Tracey's design to a tee, using the dimensions for her beverage cart.